nadhifikbarw/x-go-painless-null/README.md

 ## `sql.NullXxX` types are not `JSONOK`

 In contrast to `pgtype.XxX` that implements JSON interfaces, `sql.NullXxX` types are pretty minimalist.
-Therefore, if you have a valid needs that require you to use `database/sql` and eventually find the need for better interopability between your database model and JSON interface, you will find yourself needing to  write boilerplate further either via DTO, or your extended types to make it `JSONOK`.
+Therefore, if you have a valid reasons that require you to use `database/sql` and eventually find the need for better interoperability between your database model and JSON interface, you will find yourself needing to  write boilerplate further either via DTO, or your extended types to make it `JSONOK`.

 ## Taking It Further with `guregu/null`